 Places to visit in Brindisi

 Are you curious to know more about Brindisi?
 Those are the things to do in Brindisi in one day:

 MONUMENT TO ITALIAN SAILORS | While walking along Brindisi’s lungomare you will see from far away a particular huge monument looking at the city at the entrance to the seaport.

 This is an important column as it’s dedicated to the Italian sailors and is today the symbol of the city.

-You can take a traghetto water bus and reach the other side of the cost and visit this beautiful monument.
-The ticket to the traghetto is costing just 1€ and you can purchase it onboard.
+You can take a traghetto water bus, reach the other side of the coast, and visit this beautiful monument.
+The ticket to the traghetto costs just 1€ and you can purchase it onboard.

-If you think that the outside area is amazing you still have to see the inside.
-The outside piazza (Square) is gorgeous, as it’s just in the middle of a beautiful square, the moment you will go inside, you see why we say that it’s worth visiting.
+If you think that the outside area is fantastic, you still have to see the inside.
+The outdoor piazza (Square) is gorgeous, as it’s just in the middle of a beautiful square; the moment you go inside, you see why we say that it’s worth visiting.

 Day Two of Puglia One Week Itinerary